hopv/syng/README.md

 For the infinite Hoare triple, usually the hypothesis can be used only *inductively*, but when the event is triggered, the hypothesis can be used *coinductively*.
-In this way, this judgment is defined by **coinduction over induction**, which naturally ensures an infinite number of occurrences of the event.
+In this way, this judgment is defined **coinductively-inductively**, which naturally ensures an infinite number of occurrences of the event.

 As a future extension, Symp can be combined with the approach of